WHO and WHAT IS THE Pelvic and Women’s Health PHYSIOTHERAPY GROUP?

 • Updated info/assistance on medical aid issues.

-• Option to be involved with provincial committees and plan activities for the group.
+• Option to be involved within the structures of SASP and plan activities for the group.

 • Membership of the Facebook group (closed group) which allows for sharing of latest research and developments in Pelvic and Women’s Health physiotherapy in South Africa and be able to share ideas on a discussion platform regarding patient care and any other issues affecting your practice.

 • Links and information regarding National (SAUGA) and International (IUGA) events and membership of these organisations.

 • Representation at International Uro-Gynaecology Association and World Confederation of Physical Therapy.

 PATIENT POPULATIONS WHO CAN BENEFIT FROM Pelvic and Women’s Health PHYSIOTHERAPY: